yingding/yingding/README.md

 ### About Me:

 I am a Machine Learning Engineer, Data Scientist, Android and Wear OS by Google Developer
-- exited about advances in eHealth, mobileHealth, personalised medicine
+- excited about advances in eHealth, mobileHealth, personalised medicine
 - interested in distributed ML and computation, mobile and cloud computing, federated ML

 ### Talks: